The Battle of Stamford Bridge

 A huge Viking berserker clutching a massive double-bladed greataxe blocked this narrow crossing, single-handedly holding up the entire Saxon army.
 The Anglo-Saxon Chronicle records that he slew up to 40 Englishmen.
 He was finally defeated when an Anglo-Saxon soldier floated under the bridge in a half-barrel and thrust his long spear through the laths in the bridge, mortally wounding him.

 Eventually, the Viking army began to fragment and fracture, allowing the English to break in through the shield wall.
 The firce fighting continued throughout the afternoon.
 The massive Viking king Hardrada, who, according to the sagas, wore a blue tunic and helmet and wielded a two-handed sword, advanced ahead of his army and in true beserker style, dealt devastating blows to all around him.
 As dusk drew near, he was killed by an arrow to his windpipe.
-Tostig took up the fallen Viking Raven Banner, "Land-Ravager" and continued to fight on but was himself slain.
+Tostig took up the fallen Viking Raven Banner, "Land-Ravager" and continued to rallly the troops and fight on but was himself slain.